shahed-shd/MyDraftWorks/REST_API_test/README.txt

 "model.py" will create the database tables according to its necessity.

 Finally, Just need to run "flask_app.py" to get ready for responses to HTTP requests.
+Flask will run in localhost, one can modify it in source code.

 Dependencies:
 - python (3.5.2)